pawn-lang/YSI-Includes/installation.md

 ## Compile-Time Options

-YSI shows a lot of information when it starts up.
-You can disable a lot of this with the following
+YSI shows a lot of information when it starts up, and does some things that aren't necessary in every script.
+You can disable a lot of these with the following defines:
-defines:

 ```pawn
 // Don't display the message about caching the code (with `YSI_YES_MODE_CACHE`).